NicoloMoretti/barracks/docs/scripting-guide.md

 (if
   true
 =>
-  (chat-to-all "the condition was true")
+  (chat-to-all "The condition was true")
 )
 (else
-  (chat-to-all "the condition was false")
+  (chat-to-all "The condition was false")
 )

 ; prints "the condition was true"